Dave-team/Knowledge-base/Business-Intelligence/Dataops.md

 ### Prioritization
 BI work on a high level is split between ad hoc requests and projects.
 You'll need to find a balance between the two.

-For each ad-hoc ticket:
-- Scope out how long they should take first thing in the morning.
-- If it's <2 hours, do it first thing
-- If it takes more research, consider the urgency, otherwise put it in the backlog and communicate with stakeholder
+**Feature requests**
+On a high level, tasks get prioritized based on the impact and the work required.
+Ask these questions:

 - How important is this?
 Does knowing the result of this analysis materially affect the company?
+Do we have an estimate of how much?
 - Is there a deadline?
 Here, also try to get to know whether there are dependencies involved
 - How accurate do you need the answer to be?
 Making something approximately correct can save lots of time
 - What type of end result are you looking for?
 - How feasbile is this to be implemented as requested?
 - Key is to keep your stakeholders informed.
 Both on what you're doing with ad-hoc projects and during longer term projects.
 They might feel that a project for example shouldn't quite take as much time

--
+**Data governance**
+This is the stuff you do to keep the lights on and data flowing through all your systems.
+This can mean debugging an ETL error, optimizing your Redshift cluster or performing manual csv uploads.
+Data governance is the kind of work that no one notices when you do well, but EVERYONE notices when you don’t.

+**Ad-hoc tickets**
+These are the smaller requests you need to knock out day by day to get people the numbers they need.
+Could be a small, one off report, an update to a dashboard or a simple Excel analysis.
+These tend to not be particularly difficult, but if you aren’t careful they can eat up all of your time.

+- Scope out how long they should take first thing in the morning.
+- If it's <2 hours, do it first thing
+- If it takes more research, consider the urgency, otherwise put it in the backlog and communicate with stakeholder

+**Data errors / bugs**
+Highest priority.
+When someone knows something is broken, it means they look at it and fixing it will have positive impact.
+They also tend to be quick fixes

+**Strategic objectvies**
+The projects you actually want to be working on.
+Could be a new dashboard for a team that hasn’t been getting as much attention as you’d like, incorporating a new data source into your data model or a comprehensive deep dive into a question the business needs to answer.
+This is the non urgent but very important aspect of the job.
+This is where your team can have the most leverage and highest impact.Try to keep this to 80/20, whenever there is nothing urgent, allocate time for the team to work on these projects.
+E.g. 1 hour each morning or Friday afternoons

+**Other**
+Tasks without a clear goal should be pushed back - they rarely lead to impact and take up iterations of work.

 ## Dashboard management
 - Make sure WIP is in the dashboard title whilst working on it